beaconny-net/interface-research-lab/beacon-correctional-facility-proposal.md

 We will serve as a community hub for the disposal of E-waste such as computer equipment, consumer electronics, and household appliances.
 These materials will follow one of three tracks:

-1. The object will be restored to a working condition in collaboration with the <a href="#repair-cafe">Repair Cafe</a> and made available again to the community, either directly or through integration into one of our other functions
+1. The object will be restored to a working condition in collaboration with the <a href="#repair-cafe">Repair Cafe</a> and made available again to the community, either directly via the <a href="#materials-and-tool-depot">Materials and Tool Depot</a> or through integration into one of our other functions
 2. The object will be salavaged for parts that will be catalogued and submitted into the <a href="#materials-and-tool-depot">Materials and Tool Depot</a> inventory, with any remaining, unusable materials sent for waste collection
 3. The object will be sent for waste collection

 ### Materials and Tool Depot

+We will accumulate and maintain a catalogued inventory of consumable and non-consumable material goods that will be made available to the community at low or no cost, to either own or borrow, depending on the nature of the object.
+Materials will be procured through direct purchase, donations, and Repair Cafe outputs.

+Examples of objects in each of these classes:

+- Consumables
+  - raw materials (e.g. shredded plastic, scrap metal)
+  - construction materials (e.g. wood, sheet metal, bar stock)
+  - fasteners (e.g. screws, nails, bolts)
+  - electro-mechanical components (e.g. discretes, sensors, switches, motors, lights, speakers, microphones)
+- Non-Consumables
+  - hand tools (e.g. screwdrivers, hammers, saws, wrenches)
+  - power tools (e.g. drills, circular saws, grinders)
+  - electronics (e.g. computers, phones, cameras, radios)
+  - appliances (e.g. lamps, blenders)
+  - test equipment (e.g. force gauges, oscilloscopes, multimeters, logic analyzers)

 ### Data Center